 - Wide Receiver: If none of these IOL are available then there still good talent at WR.
 I’m talking about KJ Hill (Ohio St), Isaiah Hodgins (Oregon St), Anthony Gandy-Golden (Liberty), Devin Duvernay (Texas) or Tyler Johnson (Minnesota).

 #171: Great value for corners and good runningbacks can be still found.

-- Cornerback: A lot of great corners are still projected to be around this pick.
+- Cornerback: Based on projections, great corners should be available.
 With one drafted early and another one in FA, this pick can be a guy that needs a little development but has a huge ceiling.
 Players I would targe here are Lamar Jackson (Nebraska), AJ Green (Oklahoma St), Levonta Taylor (FSU) and Lavert Hill (Michigan).
 I would be happy with either of them.

 - Runningbacks: If none of these corners are available somehow, players like Darryngton Evans (App St), AJ Dillon (Boston College) and Antonio Gibson (Memphis).

 #202: Just take the best player available